Lootcakes raises $2 million to reward VIP gamers who share their data

 Protecting privacy

-As for privacy, that’s the lifeblood of the business, Littin said.
+Privacy is the lifeblood of the business, Littin said.
 The system uses multiple levels of encryption to secure user credentials.
 It limits the search scope to focus only on senders from the game platforms.
-Users with two-factor authentication can use an app-specific password.
+Those with two-factor authentication can use an app-specific password.

 Apple and Google are both expected to double down on privacy as well.
 As noted, Apple is about to retire the Identifier for Advertisers, or IDFA.
 It will require users to opt-in to ads and will no longer share user-level data with third-party measurement firms and advertisers.